The Company You Keep On The Water

 Lori holds up a brook trout caught during our first hard water outing of 2017.
 Photo: Alyssa Lloyd

-There are countless anglers and non-anglers I’ve spent time on the water with that I could mention in this article.
+There are countless anglers and non-anglers I’ve spent time on the water with whom I could mention in this article.
 Unfortunately, I don’t think the bandwidth for this site is large enough.

 About Alyssa Lloyd